-Transaction Date Transaction or Transaction of Relate ed Counter-party Other Acquiring Company Name of Property (Note) Amount Payment Status Counter-party Relationship Owner Company Transfer Date Amount Price Reference Purpose and Use of Acquisition Terms Mayin Investment Co. , Ltd. Land 2022.3.1 \$194,800 By Contract Natural person None None None None None The transaction amount refer to professional appraisal institutions.
-Satisfy the growth of business sales.
-None Buildings 2022.3.1 80,020 By Contract Zhongmao Co. , Ltd. None None None None None The transaction amount refer to professional appraisal institutions.
-Satisfy the growth of business sales.
-None Total \$274,820 confirm the counter-party and monetary amount of the transaction, whichever date is earlier.
+Prior Transaction of Related Counter-party r-party Transaction Date Transaction ~ ~ Relationship with the Other Acquiring Company Name of Property (Note 1) Amount Payment Status Counter-party Relationship Owner Company Transfer Date Amount Price Reference Purpose and Use of Acquisition Terms PEGAVISION Right-of-use asset 2023.7.5 USD \$8,800 By Contract GREEN i-PARK None None None None None The transaction amount refer to professional Capacity expansion None VIETNAM - land (Note 2) CORPORATION appraisal institutions.
+COMPANY LIMITED confirm the counter-party and monetary amount of the transaction, whichever date is earlier.

-Note: Transaction date means the date of agreement, date of contract signing, date of payment, date of resolution of the board of directors or a committee established by it, or other date that can
+Note 1: Transaction date means the date of agreement, date of contract signing, date of payment, date of resolution of the board of directors or a committee established by it, or other date that can